Early medieval domes: Umayyad Caliphate

 The placement of a dome in front of the mihrab of a mosque probably began with the rebuilding of the Prophet's Mosque in Medina by Umayyad Caliph Al-Walid.
 This was likely to emphasize the place of the ruler, although domes would eventually become focal points of decoration and architectural composition or indicate the direction of prayer.
 Later developments of this feature would include additional domes oriented axially to the mihrab dome.

 In addition to religious shrines, domes were used over the audience and throne halls of Umayyad palaces, and as part of porches, pavilions, fountains, towers and the calderia of baths.
 Blending the architectural features of both the Byzantine and Persian architecture, the domes used both pendentives and squinches and were made in a variety of shapes and materials.
-A dome stood at the center of the palace-city of Baghdad and, similarly but on a smaller scale, there are literary accounts of a domed audience hall in the palace of Abu Muslim in Merv at the meeting point of four iwans arranged along the cardinal directions.
-The green dome at the center of the Round city of Baghdad covered the throne room of al-Mansur's palace and was topped by a statue of a horseman holding a lance.
-The dome collapsed in 941, well after the Caliph had moved his court to a suburban estate.
+Muslim palaces included domical halls as early as the eighth century, well before domes became standard elements of mosque architecture.

+The early eighth-century palace of Khirbat al-Minya included a domed gateway.